 The 395 Express Lanes are open, but some work continues in the I-395 corridor:

-There’s a lot in motion as we drive toward the Fred Ex grand opening in fall 2022.
+There’s a lot in motion as we drive toward the Fred Ex grand opening in late 2022.
 We broke ground on extending the 95 Express Lanes 10 miles south in spring 2019.
 The extension will pick up where the 95 Express Lanes currently end, just past Route 610 in Stafford County, and extend to near Route 17.

 The lengthened 95 Express Lanes will connect with the 395 Express Lanes.
 This’ll create a connected corridor that’ll run for nearly 50 miles from Fredericksburg to the D.C. line.
 Talk about really being able to go the extra mile.Learn more